 Helping to develop the next generation of U.S. merchant mariners is of vital importance to Crowley, the maritime industry and the nation at large.

-Crowley Maritime Corp. presented 2019 Thomas B. Crowley Sr. Memorial Scholarships to two students of the U.S. Merchant Marine Academy (USMMA) at the Containerization and Intermodal Institute’s Connie Awards luncheon Monday, Dec.
-9, in Newark, N.J.
+Crowley Maritime Corp. awarded Thomas B. Crowley Sr. Memorial Scholarships to four California State University Maritime Academy (CMA) cadets at the Containerization and Intermodal Institute’s Connie Awards last night in Long Beach, Calif.

-The scholarships, which were presented by Crowley’s Ryan Galloway, manager of operations integrity, were awarded to the cadets based on academic performance, financial need and interest in pursuing careers at sea.
+The recipients earned the scholarships based on their academic achievement, financial need and their interest in pursuing careers at sea.

 Helping to develop the next generation of U.S. merchant mariners is of vital importance to Crowley, the maritime industry and the nation at large.
 The merchant marine primarily transports cargo and passengers during peacetime.
 In times of war, the merchant marine can be an auxiliary to the U.S. Navy, and can be called upon to deliver military personnel and materiel for the Department of Defense.

 Since 1984, Crowley has provided more than $3 million dollars in scholarship funding for more than 1,000 students.
 The company has also donated more than $2 million over the years to support other educational programs.
 In 1994, Chairman and CEO Tom Crowley Jr., established the Thomas B. Crowley Sr. Memorial Scholarship Program in honor of his father, who led the company to extraordinary heights before passing away in 1994.
 The company continues to give scholarship dollars to deserving students in the U.S., Alaska and Puerto Rico.
-In 2006, the program was expanded to Central America and to date, has provided financial assistance to dozens of students in that region.
-To learn more about the Thomas B. Crowley Sr. Memorial Scholarship program, visit http://www.crowley.com/scholarships.
+In 2006, the program was expanded to Central America and to date, has provided financial assistance to dozens of students in that region

 Jacksonville-based Crowley Holdings Inc., a holding company of the 127-year-old Crowley Maritime Corporation, is a privately held family- and employee-owned company that provides marine solutions, energy and logistics services in domestic and international markets.
 Crowley operates under four business units: Crowley Logistics, a singular ocean liner and logistics supply chain division; Crowley Shipping, which encompasses ownership, operations and management of conventional and dual fuel (LNG) vessels, including tankers, container ships, multipurpose, tugboats and barges; engineering; project management; and naval architecture through its subsidiary Jensen Maritime; Crowley Fuels, a fuel transportation, distribution and sales division that also provides liquefied natural gas (LNG) and related services; and Crowley Solutions, which focuses on government services and program management, government ship management, expeditionary logistics and government-oriented freight transportation services, as well as marine salvage and emergency response through its 50 percent ownership in Ardent Global.
 Additional information about Crowley, its subsidiaries and business units may be found at http://www.crowley.com.